 Does United Airlines fly to Iceland?

-For the 2026 season, you can find direct flights from Newark (EWR) and Chicago (ORD).
+For the 2026 season, direct flights depart from Newark Liberty (EWR) and Chicago O’Hare (ORD).
+No other U.S. cities have United-operated non-stop service to Iceland.

 How long is the flight to Iceland on United?